Contents of this Article:

 Demand for English-based and Western-style education is still running high in many countries around the world.
 An ever-increasing number of wealthy locals want to prepare their children to attend elite universities abroad and this has created clear demand for suitable schools.

 However, starting a private school in a foreign country is actually very difficult even under the best circumstances.
 Time and time again, our clients and the local partner misunderstand the relevant laws and best business strategies involved in successfully running a new international school.
 This lack of foresight and preparation frequently leads to negative outcomes not anticipated by either side.

-This post and my follow up post tomorrow (part 2) aim to highlight four key areas you should consider if you aspire to start a new international school.
+4 key areas you should consider to start a new international school.